pedrorenzo/multithreading/README.md

 # multithreading
-This is a project where I implemented some examples in Java, related to multithreading, concurrency and performance optimization.
+This is a project where I implemented some examples in Java, related to multithreading, concurrency and performance optimization, seeking to improve my knowledge on these subjects and also in the intention to use them for future consultations.